Relrin/quickproj/README.md

 - Non-empty string, where each value separated by the `,` for the `array of strings` type.

 Hitting the `Enter` key or setting the empty string for the certain key will lead to using the default value, specified in the configuration.

+### Scripts
+Optional section that describes a list of commands/scripts that could be executed during the template installation process.

+- `after_init`

+   Required to be defined as the array of strings, where each string represented as the certain command needs to be executed after the template installation process.
+   For example from the example on top, the application will execute the `ls -al` command to output the list of files in the current directory.

 ## License